School code: 3962

 Advanced study of development techniques for large-scale systems.
 Emphasis on strategies and methods for system design and implementation that facilitate management of complexity in the development of information systems.
-Prerequisite: CIS 368 Software Engineering I.
+Prerequisite: CIS 368 Software Engineering.

 An introduction to the low-level architecture of modern computer systems.
 Architecture topics include registers, pipelining, data representation, input, and output.
 Information covered will be illustrated using assembly language.
-Prerequisite: CIS 274 Algorithms and Data Structures.
+Prerequisite: CIS 273 Data Structures.

 A continuation of CIS 324.
 Topics include multi-user databases and database tools for distributed systems.
 The focus will be on hands-on projects.
 Prerequisite: CIS 324 Database Systems.

 A study of the configuration, administration, maintenance, and tuning of network servers using current operating systems and hardware.
 Securing the system from internal and external threats is emphasized throughout the course.

 An introduction to the fundamentals of parallel and distributed computation.
 Topics include parallel architectures, parallel algorithm design, and parallel programming techniques.
 Modern parallel architectures such as computer clusters and GPUs will be emphasized.
 Prerequisite: CIS 374 Algorithms.

 Principles of design and operation of computer operating systems.
 Topics include processes, threads, memory management, scheduling, file systems, input and output, concurrency, and performance.
 Prerequisite: CIS 272 Computer Programming II.